DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-04-15-managing-partner-providers-if-youre-a-school.md

 ### Emailing providers when a school adds them as a partner

 Schools can add providers without agreement from the provider.
-Whilst providers can see the partner school in their part of the service, we will also email all users at the provider to ensure they are aware of the new relationship.
-However, emailing provider users is only possible if the provider is using the service.
+While providers can see the partner school in their part of the service, we will also email provider users to ensure they know about the new relationship.
+However, emailing provider users is only possible if the provider uses the service.

 Since providers can remove school partnerships, notifying providers will allow them to regulate their partnerships.